pwelke/SeminarLearningTheory/01_IntroAndGentleStart.md

 ---
-title: "1 - Chapter 1 & 2: Introduction & A Gentle Start"
+title: "Chapter 1 & 2: Introduction & A Gentle Start"
 ---

 ## Introduction & a Gentle Start